Akuli/jou/doc/syntax-spec.md

 When a `(`, `[` or `{` operator appears, the tokenizer enters **space-ignoring mode**.
 In space-ignoring mode, all newline characters and spaces that aren't inside string literals or byte literals are ignored.
-This means that the codebelow does not get newline tokens or indent/dedent tokens inside the function call:
+This means that the code below does not get newline tokens or indent/dedent tokens inside the function call:

 ```python